 Unlike other Icelandic hot springs, Reykjadalur Steam Valley is composed of little streams to sit in instead of pools.
 This adds to its allure and makes it a magical addition to your Iceland itinerary.

-This is also one of the coolest hot springs in Iceland for photography, especially if you are visiting Iceland in winter!
-The hot streams surrounded by snow is such a cool thing to see!
+This is also one of the coolest natural hot springs in Iceland for photography, especially if you are visiting Iceland in winter!
+The hot streams surrounded by snow are such a cool thing to see!
 There is even a nearby geyser that erupts every 10 minutes so be sure to check it out when visiting this unique hot river in Iceland!

-This Icelandic hot springs is a small hole in the ground and only fits four people!
-There is a water pump and another larger pool nearby, but the smaller hot pot is a unique and hidden gem on the Snaefellsnes Peninsula.
+This hot spring is a small hole in the ground and only fits four people!
+There is a water pump and another larger pool nearby, but the smaller hot pot is a unique spot on the Snaefellsnes Peninsula.

-#7.
 Mývatn Nature Baths

 Did you know that Iceland has not one but two blue lagoon hot springs?

-Mývatn Nature Baths are located in north Iceland and are home to water just as blue and milky as the Blue Lagoon near Reykjavik!
+The Mývatn Nature Baths are located in north Iceland and are home to water just as blue and milky as the Blue Lagoon near Reykjavik!
 Mývatn Nature Baths are less expensive and less crowded making them a more magical option for photographers.

-The reason that Mývatn Nature Baths are one of the less popular Iceland hot springs when compared to the Blue Lagoon is simply due to their location.
-Mývatn Nature Baths are located in the high north of Iceland which means they are much less accessible than a hot spring that is just 15 minutes away from the international airport.
+The reason Mývatn Nature Baths are one of the less popular Iceland hot springs when compared to the Blue Lagoon is simply due to their location.
+Mývatn Nature Baths are located in the high north of Iceland which means they are much less accessible than a hot spring that is just 20 minutes away from the international airport.

 This does not mean that Mývatn Nature Baths are any less of a unique experience than the Blue Lagoon!
 We highly recommend paying a visit.

-#8.
 Hrunalaug Hot Springs

-Hrunalaug Hot Springs is such a unique spot that you need to visit when planning your trip to see hot springs in Iceland!
-Hrunalaug Hot Springs is tucked away in the mountains of south Iceland and offers a small and intimate atmosphere.
+This beautiful spring is found nestled in the mountains of south Iceland and offers a small and intimate atmosphere.
 This geothermal pool is home to a small changing hut and a bathing pool that looks like a bathtub perched on the edge of a cliff.

 Hrunalaug Hot Springs can hold up to 15 people and is not as popular as other Iceland hot springs.
 You may have the whole place to yourself and if you don’t, you just have to wait a little while for other bathers to finish and move on.